lcarbonaro/c-filehandling/README.md

 testrepo
 ========

-my first github repo
+Just a test Github repository

-To push latest onto github:
+To push latest onto Github, from terminal issue the following commands:

-From cloud9 terminal issue the following commands: git add --all . git commit -m "some comment" git push -u origin master
+git add --all .

+git commit -m "some comment"

+git push -u origin master